blevesearch/bleve/docs/vectors.md

 # bleve@v2.4.0+

 * *v2.4.0* (and after) will come with support for **vectors' indexing and search**.
-* We've achieved this by embedding [FAISS](https://github.com/facebookresearch/faiss) indexes within our bleve indexes.
+* We've achieved this by embedding [FAISS](https://github.com/facebookresearch/faiss) indexes within our bleve (scorch) indexes.
-* A new zap file format: [v16](https://github.com/blevesearch/zapx/blob/master/zap.md) - which will be the default going forward.
+* Introduction of a new zap file format: [v16](https://github.com/blevesearch/zapx/blob/master/zap.md) - which will be the default going forward.
 Here we co-locate text and vector indexes as neighbors within segments, continuing to conform to the segmented architecture of *scorch*.

 ## Pre-requisite(s)